A 2:1 degree or equivalent in any discipline. You should also demonstrate a considered interest in the area covered by the MSc.

 Months of entry

-*It provides a foundation in the conceptual and normative questions underlying public-policy formulation.
+The MSc Philosophy and Public Policy provides a solid foundation in the conceptual and normative questions underlying public policy formulation.

 Information for international students